-Limitless Walls was kind enough to send me enough removable wallpaper to put up on the wall behind my couch in my living room.
+Limitless Walls was kind enough to send me enough removable wallpaper to cover the wall behind my couch in my living room.

-Around noon that day we stood staring at the wall, wondering what to do.
+Around noon that day I stood staring at the wall, wondering what to do.
 The rolls looked fine surrounding and below the couch.
-But we could not salvage what was left.
+But I could not salvage what was left.

 That meant the wallpaper ended a few feet short of the corner of the living room, and a few feet short of the designated spot where the dining room begins.

-What we ended up doing was buying a sheet of bead board, which Israel cut in half.
+What I ended up doing was buying a sheet of bead board, which I had cut in half.
 And I got some dark trim to finish things off.

-Yesterday evening Israel finished the trim work after he got off work.
+Yesterday evening the trim work was finally finished.
 So today I took photos to show you.

-I’m actually glad we messed up.
-Because I like what we ended up doing better than the original concept.
+I’m actually glad I messed up.
+Because I like what I ended up doing better than the original concept.

-I like the dark trim we ended up using, and the bead board we had to add to the ends to fix our mistake.
+I like the dark trim I ended up using, and the bead board I had to add to the ends to fix my mistake.